hirenjethva/youtube-shorts-blocker/README.md

 ## Privacy

 Settings and the daily counter are stored **locally** in the browser.
 No data is sent to a server as part of this code.

-## License

-Add the license of your choice (e.g. MIT) when you publish the repo.